 The Campaign To Wipe Out Polio Was Going Really Well ...
 Until It Wasn't

-The multibillion dollar global effort to eradicate polio hasn't just stalled.
+The multibillion-dollar global effort to eradicate polio hasn't just stalled.
 It's moving backward.

 But now cases are on the rise and expected to climb even further in the coming months.
 So far this year officials have tallied more than 200 cases of wild polio and nearly 600 cases of the vaccine-derived form of the disease.
-Most of the vaccine-derived strains of polio are in Afghanistan and Pakistan, but now these these rogue strains of polio are also turning up across much of sub-Saharan Africa, Yemen, Malaysia and the Philippines.
+Most of the vaccine-derived strains of polio are in Afghanistan and Pakistan, but now these rogue strains of polio are also turning up across much of sub-Saharan Africa, Yemen, Malaysia and the Philippines.

 Loading...

 Vaccine-derived polio is caused by remnants of earlier versions of the live virus used in the oral polio vaccine.
 The vaccine can be shed through feces.
 In places with poor sanitation, the vaccine can be spread through wastewater.
-Over time, the virus from the oral vaccine can replicate, regain strength and become just as virulent as the original virus it's supposed to protect against.
+Over time, the virus from the oral vaccine can replicate, regain strength and become just as virulent as the original virus against which it's supposed to protect.

 And worst of all most kids born after 2016 have no immunity to the most prominent vaccine-derived polio strain because that strain was thought to be on the verge of elimination and is no longer included in the primary oral vaccine they would have received.